 - Information derived from location information (such as data and unique identifiers “UID” collected, for example from mobile app publishers);

-- We may sometimes combine elements of the above information, or work with other companies that provide us the expertise to understand our customers, clients, and others and who better target their messaging; and
+- We may sometimes combine elements of the above information, or work with other companies to provide us the expertise to understand our customers, clients, job-seeking candidates and others and who help ProsperCare improve services and better target their messaging; and

-- We may also collect certain information when you visit our website, https://prosper.care/privacydata/ as described in the section title “The Information We Collect on Our Platforms.”
+- We may also collect certain information when you visit our website, https://prosper.care/ as described in the section titled Privacy+Data, as outlined under “The Information We Collect on Our Platforms.”

 - Our Services, and How We Use Information